 Lightning Penetration — same as added lightning damage but a bit weaker.

 Multistrike — lots of players use this support gem and it seems to be really strong for the build.
-However, when I last tested it was still kinda bad compared to original version.
-Maybe it got better, need further testing.
+However, when I last tested it was still kinda bad compared to the original version.

 AoE Clear setup:

-Vaal Lightning Strike—Physical to Lightning—Elemental damage with attacks—Fortify—Ancestral Call—Melee Splash
+Vaal Lightning Strike—Physical to Lightning—Elemental damage with attacks—Fortify—Ancestral Call—Melee Splash/Multistrike

 Singe target setup (only on hardest bosses):

-Vaal Lightning Strike—Physical to Lightning—Elemental damage with attacks—Fortify—Inspiration—Ruthless/Added Lightning Damage/Lightning Penetration
+Vaal Lightning Strike—Physical to Lightning—Elemental damage with attacks—Fortify—Inspiration—Multistrike/Ruthless/Added Lightning Damage/Lightning Penetration

 Whirling Blades—Faster Attacks—Blood Magic—Innervate

 Whirling Blades with Faster Attacks is one of the best movement skills.

 Blood Magic support is optional but really beneficial as you don't have to spend mana on this skill.